by D. Patrick Miller

 When I was a kid, my father and I were not close.
 I was a bookworm and he was good with his hands, yanking wire and electrifying houses in the daytime while fiddling around in his immaculate toolshop at night.
 When I went to work for him during my high school summers, everyone was amazed that I learned to use a hammer and screwdriver without fatally wounding myself.
 We were all aware, however, that I was not suited to inherit the family business, which would go to my cousin while I went to California.

 Nonetheless, as I approached adulthood I was idolizing my father as a strong, mostly silent hero who weathered the family storms engendered by my mother’s frequent crises.
 Those included delusional episodes, hospital psychiatric ward confinements, multiple electroshock treatments, and a tendency toward virulent hostility that was doled out in fairly equal portions to everyone.
-Through it all, my father remained stoic, handling every crisis with the attitude, “We’ll just ride it out.”
+Through it all, my father remained stoic, handling every crisis with the attitude: “We’ll just ride it out.”

 That’s why I was shocked when my parents visited California a couple years after I left home and met Pat, a 60-year-old therapist and ascetic Buddhist meditator who rented a room in the same house that I did.
 While I was not a paying client, we often had breakfast together, and it came as naturally to her to counsel me as it was for me to vent about my childhood.
 After Pat met my parents and talked to them for about an hour, I was eager to get her confirmation of the precarious psychic circumstances of my upbringing.
-I was especially concerned to know if she would echo my mother’s oft-stated suggestion that I was “just like her” and thus would end up clinically depressed.
+I was especially concerned to know whether she would echo my mother’s oft-stated suggestion that I was “just like her” and thus would end up clinically depressed.

 “You see now, don’t you?”
 I challenged Pat.
 “You can see I wasn’t exaggerating.”